yaroslavgladkov/learning-library/git-notes/pushing-without-previous-cloning.md

 In your case, if you're just starting out, you can use the HTTPS link.
 It's easier to set up, and you can always switch to SSH later if you need more security.

 Remember to replace `<username>` and `<repository_name>` with your actual GitHub username and repository name.

+Let's break down the `git push -u origin master` command into its individual components:

+**`git push`**

+`git push` is a Git command that updates the remote repository with the latest changes from your local repository.
+It's used to share your local changes with others or to update a remote repository that's connected to your local repository.

+**`-u` option**

+The `-u` option stands for `--set-upstream`.
+It's used to set the upstream tracking information for the branch you're pushing.
+This option is important because it helps Git understand the relationship between your local branch and the remote branch.

+When you use `-u`, Git sets the upstream tracking information for the branch you're pushing.
+This means that Git will remember the association between your local branch and the remote branch, making it easier to push and pull changes in the future.

+**`origin`**

+`origin` is the name of the remote repository.
+In Git, a remote repository is a repository that's located elsewhere, such as on GitHub, GitLab, or another server.
+The `origin` name is a conventionally used alias for the remote repository that you cloned from.

+When you run `git clone`, Git automatically sets up the remote repository as `origin`.
+You can verify this by running `git remote -v`, which will show you the URL of the remote repository associated with the `origin` name.

+**`master`**

+`master` is the name of the branch you're pushing.
+In this case, `master` is the default branch name in Git, but you can replace it with any other branch name, such as `main`, `dev`, or `feature/new-feature`.

+When you push a branch, Git updates the remote repository with the latest changes from your local branch.
+If the remote branch doesn't exist, Git will create it.

+**Putting it all together**

+Now, let's combine the individual components:

+`git push -u origin master`

+This command pushes the `master` branch from your local repository to the remote repository named `origin`.
+The `-u` option sets the upstream tracking information, so Git remembers the association between your local `master` branch and the remote `master` branch.

+Here's what happens when you run this command:

+1. Git updates the remote `master` branch with the latest changes from your local `master` branch.
+2. Git sets the upstream tracking information, so your local `master` branch is now associated with the remote `master` branch.
+3. Future pushes and pulls will use this tracking information to determine which branch to update.

+**Benefits of using `-u`**

+Using the `-u` option provides several benefits:

+* **Simplifies future pushes**: With upstream tracking information set, you can simply run `git push` or `git pull` without specifying the remote repository or branch name.
+* **Improves Git's understanding of your workflow**: By setting the upstream tracking information, Git can provide more accurate suggestions and warnings when you're working with multiple branches and remote repositories.
+* **Enhances collaboration**: When working with others, using `-u` ensures that everyone's local branches are properly associated with the remote branches, making it easier to collaborate and manage changes.

+In summary, `git push -u origin master` is a powerful command that updates the remote repository with your local changes, sets the upstream tracking information, and simplifies your Git workflow.